tomalbrc/Balloons/README.md

 # Commands

-This mod adds simple commands to let players **show or hide a balloon**.
+This mod adds simple commands to allow permanent attachment of the balloon to the player and to remove it.

-Available commands:

 ```
 /balloon show <id>